vmware/vic-product/docs/user_doc/vic_vsphere_admin/networks.md

-# Networks Used by vSphere Integrated Containers #
+# Virtual Container Host Networking #

 You can configure networks on a virtual container host (VCH) that are tied into the vSphere infrastructure.
 You define which networks are available to a VCH when you deploy the VCH.